CharlottaG/KnitCo/README.md

 - **Online Community**: Foster a sense of community through forums, virtual knitting circles, and user-generated content, encouraging customers to share their projects and experiences.
 - **Promotions and Discounts**: Offer introductory discounts, loyalty rewards, and seasonal promotions to attract and retain customers.

-By focusing on these strategies, Knit&Co aims to build a strong, loyal customer base and establish itself as a trusted source for high-quality, sustainable yarns that celebrate and preserve Nordic knitting traditions.
+By focusing on these strategies, Knit & Co aims to build a strong, loyal customer base and establish itself as a trusted source for high-quality, sustainable yarns that celebrate and preserve Nordic knitting traditions.

 # Design phase
 ## User stories

-Priorities for the first release of the Knit&Co store:
+Priorities for the first release of the Knit & Co store:

 **Must have** (Completed for this release)
 - As a user, I want to be able to receive an order confirmation email so that I have a record of my purchase.